Chief Editor’s Note May 2020

 My Secure VPN is lackluster in almost every way a virtual private network can be.
 It doesn’t offer a dedicated client, but instead makes users install open-source, third-party software to use its service.
 It only has a small handful of servers, and all but one are in Europe.

 Plus, we found DNS leaks during our testing, making My Secure VPN untrustworthy when it comes to security.
 It has limited payment options and doesn’t even accept credit cards.

 Though there are bright spots, which you can read about in our My Secure VPN review below, the issues with the service make it impossible to recommend.
-If you’re interested in finding out which VPN providers we do recommend, head to our best VPN roundup.

 - Affordable monthly plan